baudneo/zomi-server/README.md

 Pytorch and onnxruntime are installed by default, face-recognition with D-Lib and opencv are optional (`--face-recognition` and `--opencv`).

 ## Requirements
+- Clone this repo and cd into the repo directory.
 - System packages (package names from debian based system)
     - `python3-venv`
     - `python3-pip`